trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     };
     ```

-2. Add `offers` field to storage, it should look like this below :
+2. Add `offers` field to storage, it should look like this below:

     ```ligolang
     export type storage = {